Germany’s a wide range of mountain ranges, varying from large to small. Whenever you are in the country, you’ll see

-The Roman Limes was constructed across the Taunus.
+The Roman Limes were constructed across the Taunus.
 The Saalburg, now a restored Roman castellum, houses a museum.
 The Alamanni settled here following the fall of the Limes (in 259/260 AD).

 For this reason, there are some Alemannic cemeteries in the southern foothills of the Taunus (Eschborn).
 This area became Frankish after the Battle of Tolbiac.

 - Best Things to do in Rhineland